TimonPasslick/tilang/docs/type system.md

 ## IO and static variables

 There are imported and exported functions in wasm.
-Unfortunately, I don't know enough about wasm yet to design the types of these functions.
+Unfortunately, I don't know enough about wasm yet to design the types of these functions in Tilang.
 But I know that these functions are IO functions and that this is part of their type definitions. **Any function that calls an IO function is also an IO function.**

 All variables can be static.
 A static variable is never deleted. **If a function reads or changes a static variable directly or indirectly, it's a state function.**